shuban-789/student/index.md

 <h2>About Me</h2>

-<p>Hi guys, I am Shuban Pal.
+<p>Hi, I am Shuban Pal.
 Some of my interests include cybersecurity, computer science, and math.
 I am fluent in Python, Go, and C. Some of my hobbies are playing video games, coding, and robotics.
 Here is a cool village I built in minecraft<br></p>
 <img src="https://raw.githubusercontent.com/shuban-789/Markdown-images/main/minecraft.png" width="450">